 “I don’t know that that’s a valid conclusion.
 Are you sure your tank check valve and unloader are working properly?
 What happens, exactly, when it tries to restart?”

 FYI, I was about to post this on another location of this website but I’ll respond here.

 For the check valve and unloader components, could you please elaborate or point me to a source that explains how either of those being faulty would cause this issue?
-I assume that if the check valve is not opening up enough while there is pressure down stream of it, it may cause my current issue?
-The unloader appears to be working?
+I assume that if the check valve is not opening up enough while there is pressure downstream of it, it may cause my current issue?
+Does the unloader appear to be working?
 I do hear air hiss out after the motor turns off.
 The pressure switch is pushing the stem in and releasing air.
-These components are both part of an older 1983 tank.
+These components are both parts of an older 1983 tank.
 The line on the unloader is very small.

 While it is running, I occasionally hear a knock.
 Unsure where it’s coming from, but it sounds like it echos in the tank.

 The combo of the check valve and unloader is supposed to give the motor a short time to get up to speed before the back pressure load comes into play.
 Maybe you could post a pic or three of what your setup looks like now.
 You need a certain amount or more of volume between the pump and the check valve so the pump gets to speed before the pressure builds there.
 What’s the calculated RPM of the pump as you have it set up?”

 “The outlet of the pump is about directly above the tank inlet so there is only about 4″ of 5/8″ copper line that steps down to about 8″ of flexible 1/2″ line between the pump and tank.
 The calculated RPM of the pump is 794.”

 “So about 12 inches – could you make it longer, or add volume some other way without a lot of trouble?

 ‘ “I have to COMPLETELY drain the tank to get the pump to start again.” ‘ Hmm.
 Are you sure it won’t start with say 20-30 psi in the tank?